hjespers/teslams/README.md

 A sample command line application which uses the teslams.js library and takes command line arguments that allow all know REST API functions to be used.

-To install this program requires the node module "optimist"
+To run this program requires the node module "optimist" which should install automatically.
+If this module is not present then install it manually using npm

 	npm install optimist